 Steelers' Ta'amu gets probation in drunken crashes

-The Steelers released the 22-year-old draft pick a few weeks after he was arrested Oct.
+The Steelers released the 22-year-old fourth-round draft pick a few weeks after he was arrested Oct.
 14 but later re-signed him to the practice squad.

 Copyright 2013 by The Associated Press

 This story is from ESPN.com's automated news wire.
 Wire index

 - From home turf, Pelini takes shot at Huskers

 - AD Luck exits WVU for new job as NCAA VP

 - Wisconsin poised to hire Chryst as coach